-The American Kestrel is BC’s Coastal Regions smallest falcon, it is also, one of the most beautiful falcons.
-Not only is it beautiful, it is one of the fastest falcons of all the falcons that live or visit our coast.
+The American Kestrel is Vancouver Island’s smallest falcon, it is also, one of the most beautiful falcons.
+Not only is it beautiful, but it is also one of the fastest falcons of all the falcons that live or visit our coast.

-We see them almost daily in Campbell River and they can be seen on most parts of the coast.
+We see them almost daily here on Vancouver Island, and they can be seen on most parts of the coast.
 They are fascinating to watch as they hunt for small mammals like mice and shrews, sometimes they will hover over a field for a few minutes before diving to capture a mouse or other rodent, then they return to their perch to eat.
-Look for them on power poles, towers and at the top of trees at the edge of open fields.
+Look for them on power poles, towers, and at the top of trees at the edge of open fields.